Indian Spinach, also called Lamb’s Quarters and Wild Spinach, tastes as sweet by any of its names. And, it’s very likely growing in your yard.

 When you boil spinach or any oxalate containing food the hot water leaches out some of the oxalate.
 If you throw the water away, rather than making it a part of soup, for instance, you will have reduced how much oxalate you eat.
 (I personally prefer to drink extra water and eat the oxalate as well as other nutrients leached out in boiling.)

-As an aside, the percentage of oxalate absorption has been shown to vary markedly, from 1% for rhubarb and spinach to 22% for tea.
+As an aside, the percentage of oxalate absorption varies markedly, from 1% for rhubarb and spinach to 22% for tea.
 Generally absorption was higher at low doses/content.
 The average English person consumes 70 to 150 mg. of oxalates a day, due in large part to their love of tea.

 Two final thoughts on Indian Spinach/Lamb’s Quarters and oxalates: just as when you take aspirin or Ibuprofen you must drink a lot of water should drink water with high oxalate foods.
 With that, they can be some of your best friends.
 And second, taking Milk Thistle helps protect your kidneys and liver, which is always a good idea.